GenomicsStandardsConsortium/mixs/src/docs/policy.md

 * Before a major release, the CIG and TWG must generate a release candidate.
 * Major releases contain new checklists, extensions, and terms.
 * Major releases may also include the types of changes allowed in minor or patch releases.
-* Major releases must be reviewed by the CIG, TWG, GSC board, and INSDC (_Do we want to include any other repos in the must category?_).
-The general public is invited to review major releases.
+* Major releases must be reviewed by the CIG, TWG, GSC board, and the list of repositories using MIxS.
+  * TODO: Create a list in this repo of who are external reviews.
+Assign a responsible person to maintain that list and to maintain the emails in a separate private document.
 * The CIG manages the distribution of and feedback from major releases and provides outreach about new releases.
 * At least x months must be provided for feedback on major releases before they are published.
 * Repositories that are MIxS compliant must adopt major releases within X months of their release.